QuelleQim/MS3-the-reading/README.md

 - Font awesome - The project uses font awesome to customize the webpage with custom icons.

 ### Other Technologies
-- Hatchful - The logo for The Reading was created by me with the website [hatchful](https://hatchful.shopify.com/).
+- Hatchful - The logo and favicon for The Reading was created by me with the website [hatchful](https://hatchful.shopify.com/).

 ![alt](/static/images/the-reading-logo.png)